friflo/Friflo.Json.Fliox/Engine/docs/prefab-lab.md

 **Load Step 1** - Scene `DataEntity` iteration

-Load and iterate all entities of the base scene using an `GameClient`.
+Load and iterate all entities of the base scene using an `EntityClient`.
 Update `prefabs`, `mods` and `EntityNode.flags` while iterating.

 | `DataEntity`                                 | `id` | flags        | action                                  | remarks